fikriroslee/cafe-sales-data-cleaning-project/README.md

    Reviewed the dataset for outliers or illogical values — for example, items with incorrect pricing or unusually high totals.
 Such records were inspected and corrected based on reference data or consistent price patterns.

 8. **Feature Engineering**
-   Derived new variables from existing columns to enhance the dataset for analysis.
+   Derived new variables from existing columns to enhance the dataset for analysis:
    - Used VLOOKUP to categorize each item as either Food or Beverage based on a reference list.
    - Applied the TEXT function on Transaction Date to extract Transaction Day and Transaction Month, enabling time-based analysis and trend insights.

 9. **Final Checks**
-   Performed a final review to ensure data completeness and accuracy.
+   Performed a final review to ensure data completeness and accuracy:
    - Rechecked for any remaining invalid entries and blank cells.
    - Verified that all calculations, such as Total Spent, were accurate.
    - Applied a multi-level sort by Item and then by Transaction Date to organize the dataset logically, ensuring consistency and easier trend analysis.